New York City

 How to Get to Niagara Falls from New York City

 Don't forget your passports!
-When traveling across the Canada - US border you must show proof of citizenship.
+When travelling across the Canada - US border you must show proof of citizenship.
 For accurate information please consult your consulate or embassy.

 Drive - rent a car or drive your own.